 To protect consumers from insurer insolvencies, most states have enacted laws establishing guaranty associations.
-Insurance guaranty associations ensure that policyholders will receive some of the benefits contracted for under the policy (up to \$300,000 for a covered claim).
+Insurance guaranty associations ensure that policyholders will receive some of the benefits contracted for under the policy (e.g.: life, health and annuity policyholders are protected up to \$300,000 for a covered claim).